 Hawaii is consistently ranked among the top states in the country for quality of life, but it’s also among the most challenging places to do business.
 In fact, in its 2018 study, WalletHub ranked the Aloha State worst in the country for startups, in large part due to the high cost of doing business, which was ranked 43rd out of 50 states.

-Beyond salaries and wages, there are other labor costs that can add to an employers’ bottom line (see our True Costs blog for more details).
+Beyond salaries and wages, there are other labor costs that can add to an employers’ bottom line.
 One factor companies must take into account if they want to do business in Hawaii is the state’s numerous insurance requirements for employers.

 Let’s take a look at the four types of insurance that every employer should have in the State of Hawaii.